 |Program of Study||# Credit Hours to Complete Program||# Credit Hours Equaling 150%|

 |Early Childhood Education Certificate||16||24|

-Financial aid will be suspended for students who have exceeded 150% of their program of study.
+Students will be notified when they are nearing the maximum timeframe for completion of their program.
+If a student has exceeded 150% of their program of study, their financial aid will be suspended.
 Students who have a limited number of courses remaining to complete their program of study or have other special circumstances, may appeal the suspension by completing a Maximum Timeframe Appeal form.
 Once completed, the Appeals Committee will review the appeal and make a determination regarding the student’s continued eligibility.
 Students will be notified in writing of the outcome within 10 business days.

 Financial Aid Academic Warning

 Students who do not meet the cumulative GPA of 2.0 and/or successfully complete the minimum cumulative credit hours of 67% at the end of each semester, will receive a written notice of academic warning by postal mail and posted in the student’s Self-Service account.
 Students on academic warning are eligible to receive financial aid for one additional semester.
 Students on academic warning are not permitted to preregister for the next semester until satisfactory academic progress is verified.
 Before students on academic warning are allowed to register for courses, they must meet with a Counselor in Student Services to review their academic progress and discuss strategies for improving academic success.
 Students who do not meet minimum standards for satisfactory academic progress during the next semester of enrollment may be subject to further sanctions and loss of financial aid.